Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Experiments

 {\bf Multistage.} Table~\ref{tab:progressive_upsample} examines various upsampling strategies to demonstrate the effectiveness of progressive upsampling.
 Following the asymmetric parallel structure, HDBLUT and HDLUT are used for each stage's MSB and LSB branches, respectively.
 Comparing the 1st and 3rd rows, using an asymmetric parallel structure, 2-stage progressive upsampling ($2 \times 2$) shows a clear advantage in terms of SR performance compared to 1-stage upsampling ($4\times$) (30.35dB vs. 29.97dB on Set 5), while requiring only half the storage space (100KB vs. 200KB).
 The advantage of progressive upsampling becomes even clearer when compared to results on the 2nd row, which corresponds to the same 2-stage but with upsampling in a single step ($1\times4$) (-0.36dB).
 Our results show that $2\times1\times2$ upsampling achieves the best tradeoff by considering storage, runtime, and performance.
 We, therefore, refer to models listed on the 3rd and 5th rows as HKLUT-S (highlighted in lime) and HKLUT-L (highlighted in blue), respectively.

 {\bf Performance and Storage} In Table~\ref{tab:final_results}, we compared our proposed HKLUT with well-recognized SISR approaches such as interpolation, sparse-coding, and CNNs, as well as the latest LUT-based methods.
 Our approach has a clear advantage in storage, which aligns with the objective of this paper.
 HKLUT-S, being the smallest parameterized model, only requires 100KB, which is $10\times$ less than the second smallest SRLUT (1.27MB) with a much better performance.
 Both HKLUT-S and HKLUT-L outperform all classical baselines, including A+, which is significantly larger than HKLUT-S (15.17MB vs. 100KB).
 Although CNN-based approaches exhibit good performance in terms of PSNR and SSIM, they often require larger storage.
-For example, RRDB is $650\times$ larger than our HKLUT-S, making it difficult to deploy on edge devices.
-With respect to LUT-based approaches, our approaches not only take up the least storage, but they also upkeep comparable performance.
+For instance, RRDB is $650\times$ larger than our HKLUT-S, making it challenging to deploy on edge devices.
+Compared to LUT-based approaches, our methods not only require less storage but also achieve comparable performance.
 HKLUT-L outperforms MuLUT-SDY on the Set5 dataset (30.41dB vs. 30.40dB) with $35\times$ less storage.
-Despite being $70\times$ smaller, HKLUT-S outperforms SPLUT-M by a significant margin (30.35dB vs. 30.23dB on Set5).
+Despite being $70\times$ smaller, HKLUT-S significantly outperforms SPLUT-M (30.35dB vs. 30.23dB).